GLP-1

 Editor's picks.

-A laboratory overview of retatrutide (LY3437943) — a triple agonist research peptide acting on the GLP-1, GIP and glucagon receptors.
+A laboratory overview of RT3 (LY3437943) — a triple agonist research peptide acting on the GLP-1, GIP and glucagon receptors.

-6 min read →Product ComparisonsSide-by-side comparison of retatrutide and tirzepatide across receptor profile, research context and analytical considerations.
+6 min read →Product ComparisonsSide-by-side comparison of RT3 and Tirz across receptor profile, research context and analytical considerations.

 5 min read →1 guide